How HSV Actually Works

 What HSV Is and Isn’t Linked To

 Cancer.
-HSV is often confused with HPV— they’re completely different viruses.
+HSV-1 and HSV-2 are often confused with HPV, but they’re completely different viruses.
 HPV is the one associated with certain cancers.
-HSV is not linked to cancer of any kind.
+HSV-1 and HSV-2 are not linked to cancer of any kind.

 HIV.
-Having HSV doesn’t mean you have HIV, and one doesn’t cause the other.
-That said: HSV-2 is associated with a higher likelihood of acquiring HIV if exposed — roughly 2–3x — due to the entry points that active sores create and ongoing inflammation between episodes.
+Having HSV-1 or HSV-2 doesn’t mean you have HIV, and one doesn’t cause the other.
+However, genital HSV-2 is associated with a higher chance of acquiring HIV if exposed due to the entry points that active sores create and ongoing inflammation between episodes.
 [Looker et al., 2017]

 The Alzheimer’s research

-Over the past decade, research has examined whether HSV-1 may play a role in Alzheimer’s disease — specifically, whether its presence in nerve tissue near the brain might contribute to the neuroinflammation associated with Alzheimer’s.
+Over the past decade, research has examined whether HSV-1 may play a role in Alzheimer’s disease, because its presence in nerve tissue near the brain might contribute to the neuroinflammation associated with Alzheimer’s.

-The headline finding: people who received antiviral treatment after an HSV diagnosis were significantly less likely to develop dementia than those who weren’t treated [Tzeng et al., Neurotherapeutics 2018].
-Observational data, not a controlled trial — but a notable signal.
-The association is primarily with HSV-1, and clinical guidelines haven’t changed.
+The latest findings show people who received antiviral treatment after an HSV-1 or HSV-2 diagnosis were significantly less likely to develop dementia than those who weren’t treated [Tzeng et al., Neurotherapeutics 2018].
+However, this is observational correlated data, not a controlled trial.
+Clinical guidelines for treating HSV-1 haven’t changed.
 For those already on daily antivirals, there may be an incidental long-term benefit worth knowing about.

 What This Means for You